-- Annual Provider feedback letters containing a list of patients identified with the relevant disease - Clinical resources such as patient assessment forms and diagnostic tools. - Patient education resources

-- Provider Newsletters promoting the Health Management Programs, including how to enroll patients and outcomes of the programs - Clinical Practice Guidelines - Preventive Health Guidelines - Care Management collaboration with the Member's Provider - Faxing a Provider Collaboration Form to the Member's Provider when indicate
+- Annual Provider feedback letters containing a list of patients identified with the relevant disease. - Clinical resources, such as patient assessment forms and diagnostic tools. - Patient education resources. - Provider Newsletters promoting the Health Management Programs, including outcomes of the programs and how to enroll patients. - Clinical practice guidelines. - Preventive health guidelines. - Case Management collaboration with the Member's Provider. - Faxing a Provider Collaboration form to the Member's Provider when indicated.

-Additional information on Health Management Programs is available from your local Molina Healthcare Services Department toll free at (844) 239-4914.
+Additional information on Health Management Programs is available from Molina's Health Care Services department toll free at (866) 891-2320.

-Primary Care Providers
+Primary Care Providers (PCP)

-Molina provides a panel of PCPs to care for its Members.
-Providers in the specialties of Family Medicine, Internal Medicine and Obstetrics and Gynecology are eligible to serve as PCPs.
+Molina provides a panel of Primary Care Providers (PCP) to care for its Members.
+Providers in the specialties of family medicine, internal medicine, and obstetrics and gynecology are eligible to serve as PCPs.
 Members may choose a PCP or have one selected for them by Molina.
-Molina's Members are required to see a PCP who is part of the Molina Network.
-Molina's Members may select or change their PCP by contacting Molina's Member & Provider Contact Center.
+Members are required to see a PCP who is part of the Molina Network.
+Members may select or change their PCP by calling Molina Member Services at (855) 687-7861 or TTY 711.